TStupariu/vboard-thesis/Licenta.md

-Current solutions are either too old, cumbersome or expensive to implement and mantain.
-Server resources are expensive, and the more processing that can be done on the client, the cheaper the mantainance cost of the application will be.
-Having more servers and nodes that a stream has to pass through can also introduce more latency laong the line.
-Also, making the user interaction as straight-forward as possible is not so wasy using these technologies.
+Current solutions are either too old, cumbersome or expensive to implement and maintain.
+Server resources are expensive, and the more processing that can be done on the client, the cheaper the maintenance cost of the application will be.
+Having more servers and nodes that a stream has to pass through can also introduce more latency long the line. ~~Also replace :)~~, making the user interaction as straight-forward as possible is not so easy using these technologies.